sumeetbidhan/data-visualization-site/README.md

 Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).
-Make your changes and commit them (git commit -m 'Add some feature').
+3. Make your changes and commit them (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
+4. Push to the branch (git push origin feature-branch).
-Open a pull request.
+5. Open a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.